-If screen reader speech output stops working for you at any time, try pressing Alt+F to focus the File menu, then press Esc twice to return to where you were in the app, at which point speech should work again as normal.
-It can be necessary to do this if you start the screen reader after MuseScore is already running, for example.
+If screen reader speech isn't working for you, try pressing Alt+F to focus the File menu, then press Esc twice to return to where you were in the app, at which point speech should work again as normal.
+It may be necessary to do this if you start the screen reader after MuseScore is already running, for example.

 VoiceOver's Quick Nav mode must be turned off while using MuseScore 4.
-You can toggle Quick Nav on or off by pressing the Left and Right arrow keys simultaneously while VoiceOver is running, or you can disable Quick Nav from within VoiceOver Utility > Commanders.
+You can toggle Quick Nav on or off by pressing the Left and Right arrow keys simultaneously while VoiceOver is running.
+It's also possible to disable Quick Nav from within VoiceOver Utility > Commanders.

-MuseScore's interface is navigable with the tab cursor and with VoiceOver's own cursor.
-In general it's best to use the tab cursor because this matches the interface on other platforms, and as such is the interface described in most documentation and tutorials.
-VoiceOver's cursor can be used to reach areas of the application that are not yet accessible via the tab cursor.
+MuseScore's interface is navigable with the tab cursor as well as with VoiceOver's own cursor.
+In general it's best to use the tab cursor because this matches the interface on other platforms, hence is what you will find described in most documentation and tutorials.
 When using the tab cursor, remember to use the arrow keys as well as Tab for navigation (see Navigating the UI).
+VoiceOver's cursor can be used to reach areas of the application that are not yet accessible to the tab cursor.

-On Linux it is necessary to start the screen reader running before you launch MuseScore, otherwise accessibility features will be disabled to save system resources.
-If you forget to do this, simply exit MuseScore and launch it again.
-The same is true of all Linux applications built on the Qt framework.
+On Linux it is necessary to start the screen reader running before you launch MuseScore, otherwise accessibility features will be disabled to save system resources (the same is true for all Qt applications on Linux).
+If you forget to do this, simply exit MuseScore and launch it again, this time with the screen reader running.

 Orca is the most feature-complete screen reader available for Linux.
-Orca is built into the GNOME desktop environment, so it is recommended that Linux users with accessibility needs use a distribution based on GNOME or one of its derivatives.
+Orca is built into the GNOME desktop environment, so it's recommended that Linux users with accessibility needs use a distribution based on GNOME, or one of its derivatives.

 Navigation within the score (i.e. inside the "Notation view") is much the same as it was in MuseScore 3.
-Here are the shortcuts that are of particular value to accessibility users:
+The following shortcuts are of particular value to accessibility users: